divinoschaeffer/every_mean_api/README.md

 ### Users

 - `POST /api/auth/sign-in`: Create a new user.
-Requires a `username` and a `password`.
+Requires a `mail` and a `password`.
 - `POST /api/auth/login`: Log in a user.
-Requires a `username` and a `password`.
+Requires a `mail` and a `password`.
 Returns a JWT token for subsequent requests.

 ### Note Groups